Mukh-I/landscapes/readme.md

 A landing page for a fictional landscaping company.

-## Built with:
+### Technologies used:

   - html5
   - css3
   - javaScript